Fontaineconsult/canvas-bot-v2/readme.md

 ## Support

 This tool is a work in progress.
-Please contact me at <fontaine@sfsu.edu> if you have any questions or suggestions.
+Please contact me at <fontaine@sfsu.edu> if you have any questions, suggestions or bug reports.

 ### Future Features

 - [ ] Add GUI interface for easier use
 - [ ] Add the ability to easily customize the filters for what content is tracked.
+- [ ] Logging support

+### Known Issues

+- [ ] Windows is finicky about the directory paths used to create shortcuts.
+I'm still testing to work out the best way to handle this.
+- [ ] Directory paths can also be very long depending on the title of courses and modules.
+This can cause issues with Windows.

 ## License